 To be able to move the funds, you must push a pin through the hole marked on the back, or in version 1, break out the middle part of the Opendime.

 Once the piece has been broken out, the file contents will change and the private key will be revealed in the private-key.txt file and QR code image.
 There is no way back, and once unsealed, you should move the funds into another wallet.

 Import the private key (private-key.txt) into any Bitcoin wallet to be able to "sweep up" the funds and spend them as needed.

-There is also a python program (advanced/balance.py) which can be used to move the funds out and check balance when sealed.
+There is also a python program (advanced/balance.py) which can be used to move the funds out when unsealed.

 Yes.
 Opendime is delivered without any private key.
 You must give it entropy (random numbers) the first time you use it.
 Once it's gotten enough numbers, it will hash them all together and use that to pick a random number to use as the private key.
 At that point, the payment address is generated and set in stone.